wtkm11/mcalc/README.md

 # mcalc

-A program for computing measure scores
+A program for computing LACE scores

 ## How to use